hslu-ige-laes/lora-devices-ttn/avelon-wisely-carbonsense.md

 > We need to tell the "The Things Network" where to find e.g. the temperature in these cryptic numbers and letters.
 We can do that with configuring a "Payload Decoder Function".

 1. [Log in](https://console.thethingsnetwork.org/applications) and open the `application`
-2. Select the tab `Payload Formats > decoder` and copy/paste the following code:
+2. Select the tab `Payload Formats > decoder` and copy/paste the following code:<br>

 ```javascript
 function Decoder(bytes, port) {